 Following an attack in France, any victim can assume the status of a civil party in the proceedings.
-Foreign victims can benefit from having their travel costs paid for to attend any procedural steps.
-They also have the right to get translation of submissions and proceedings.
-The right to translation was introduced in France with the transposition of the Victims' Rights Directive in August 2015.
-Nonetheless, there is a great need to improve services of translation and interpretation for victims.
+Foreign victims can benefit from having their travel costs paid for to attend

 Following the Brussels attacks, it felt like the Belgian Government took care of foreign victims only as a matter of a diplomatic duty, and not as a consequence of genuine concern for those victims.